 You can only sign up during this time if you didn’t sign up when you were first eligible and if you don’t qualify for a special enrollment period.
 If you’re signing up after your initial enrollment period, you may face a monthly enrollment penalty.

-According to the Kaiser Family Foundation, there is an update to the GEP that will give you Medicare coverage quicker in 2023.
+According to the Kaiser Family Foundation, there was an update to the GEP in 2023 that gives Medicare coverage quicker.

 Previously, everyone had to wait until July 1 before coverage began.
 As of Jan.
-1, 2023, you will be covered under Medicare the first day of the following month after you enroll.
+1, 2023, you are be covered under Medicare the first day of the following month after you enroll.

 Annual Open Enrollment Period